 Manager accountability may be vague - Hedge fund portfolios are often managed by specific individuals and investors should ensure that sufficient controls are in place for the times when the manager is being covered for by colleagues.
-In addition, a hedge fund structure (for example, a fund of funds) and its managers or advisors may rely on the trading and/or investing expertise and experience of third-party manager advisors, the identity of which may not be disclosed to investors.
-This constitutes an additional risk for investors, which they must take for a fair sharing of both the good and the bad.
+In addition, a hedge fund structure (for example, a fund of funds) and its managers or advisors may rely on the trading and/or investing expertise and experience of third-party managers or advisors, the identity of which may not be disclosed to investors.
+This constitutes an additional risk for investors, which they must take into account for a fair sharing of both the good and the bad.
+Transaction costs might be high - Given the often short-term nature of investment positions, hedge fund portfolios are often traded more aggressively.
+This implies more stockbroking commission and charges being paid from the portfolio, which is ultimately for the client's account.
+Again, investments should be made only where the potential returns make up for the costs.
+Transparency might be low - A hedge fund manager's performance is often the result of unique proprietary strategies or contrarian investment positions.
+For obvious reasons, managers will want to keep these confidential.
+Managers are therefore less likely to disclose trades to their investors, and holdings might be disclosed only in part or with a significant delay.